• a complete thrombolytic protocol typically involves:

 Massive extracerebral hemorrhage, suspected intracerebral hemorrhage

-• immediately discontinue the tPA infusion
+• immediately stop tPA infusion

 • check blood samples (CBC, coagulation, fibrinogen)

-• perform a CT of the brain
+• perform head CT scan

 • the following drugs may be administered if needed: